corozb/memoryGame/README.md

 # Memory Game

 This game consist in the traditional game called "Simon Says".
-I built follow Platzi course that help me to understand the **Fundamentals of Javascript**:
+I built it following Platzi course that help me to understand the **Fundamentals of Javascript**:
 - Variables
 - Conditions
 - Objects